 2. Stunted Growth

 If it feels like your plant has hit the pause button, nutrient deficiencies might be the culprit.
-Without the right fuel, plants lack the energy to develop new stems and flowers.
+Without the right fuel, plants lack the energy to develop new stems and foliage.
 A regular feed can restart this engine.

 3. Drooping or Wilting

 While often a sign of watering issues, a lack of potassium can also cause droopiness by compromising the plant’s water regulation.
 If watering doesn’t fix the wilt, a nutrient boost might be the answer.
+Note that Baby Bio Original is relatively low in potassium (1.7%), so persistent wilting may benefit more from the Baby Bio Organic formula (NPK 3-2-5), which has a higher potassium content.

 4. Lack of Flowering